Reading Specialist, M.Ed.

 Contact: Lisa K. Richardson, Ph.D.

 The M.Ed. in Reading program is designed specifically to deepen P-12 teachers’ pedagogical content knowledge with the aim of improved student literacy achievement.
-This program is delivered in face-to-face and e-Learning formats so that it is possible to complete the degree while teaching in your own district.
+This program is delivered via e-Learning so that it is possible to complete the degree while teaching in your own district.
 Technological tools facilitate course delivery, communication, and research.
 Enhancements include streamed video, braided discussions, audio conferencing, video reﬂections, and use of Internet resources.
 Students in the master’s reading program focus on developmental, cognitive, and sociocultural aspects of reading acquisition, instruction, and assessment.
 Professional and caring attitudes and beliefs about teaching lead to responsive and rigorous instruction in reading and literacy for all P-12 students, including those who are culturally and linguistically diverse.
 Accomplished teaching professionals promote collaboration with students, colleagues, parents, families, and the larger community to improve literacy learning and student achievement in their contexts.
 Students prepare an exit portfolio in line with the goals of the School of Education and the program standards of the International Reading Association to demonstrate levels of knowledge and pedagogy commensurate with the skills and dispositions of highly competent advanced teaching professionals.
 Program assessment plans and student learning outcomes are posted at the Program Assessment website.

 The UAS Reading Specialist program has gained national recognition by the International Reading Association since 2004.
 The International Literacy Association renewed recognition for the program in 2015.